 A Class also includes different components like:

 Also, the Classes are an essential aspect of object-oriented programming because they provide a way to organize and encapsulate code.
-They allow for creation of complex systems by breaking them down into smaller, more manageable parts, making writing, maintaining, and reusing code easier.
+They allow for creating of complex systems by breaking them into smaller, more manageable parts, making writing, maintaining, and reusing code easier.

 What is an Object?